 The rule for the perfect salad dressing is three parts oil to one part vinegar or lemon juice.
 Use this as a basis for your homemade dressing.

-Floral flavors are more suited to sweeter infusions of honey or sugar.
+Floral flavors like lavender and rose petals are more suited to sweeter infusions of honey or sugar.
 Use rose infused honey in iced tea to accompany your salad, but leave it out of the dressing.
 [Grow Rosa Rugosa Roses for Food and Medicine] On the other hand, too many strongly flavored petals can overpower.

 Use floral petals sparingly for color and just a hint of flavor, in your baby lettuce mix.
 A light sprinkle of flowers has a more dramatic effect than an invasion of color and spice.